bottlepy/bottle/apidoc/tutorial.rst

     from bottle import run
     run(reloader=True)

-How it works: The main process will not start a server, but spawn a new child process using the same command line agruments used to start the main process.
-All module level code is executed at least twice!
-Be carefull.
+How it works: the main process will not start a server, but spawn a new child process using the same command line arguments used to start the main process.
+All module-level code is executed at least twice!
+Be careful.

-The child process will have ``os.environ['BOTTLE_CHILD']`` set to ``true`` and start as a normal non-reloading app server.
+The child process will have ``os.environ['BOTTLE_CHILD']`` set to ``True`` and start as a normal non-reloading app server.
 As soon as any of the loaded modules changes, the child process is terminated and respawned by the main process.
 Changes in template files will not trigger a reload.